pier-astro/AGNLab/README.md

 model = narrow_v + narrow  # Choose any model or a combination of them
 ```

+NOTE: Of course, any of the models already defined within `sherpa` can be called and combined with the `agnlab.models` classes!

 ### 📦 Instrument Response Integration

 ```python